ThomasWong2022/numerai-benchmark/README.md

 The code is substantially improved in the new autoML tool THOR described below.
-If you want to know more about THOR please contact Thomas Wong by email mw4315@ic.ac.uk
+The link to the new repo is https://github.com/ThomasWong2022/thor-public.
+All the latest updates will be pushed to the new repo instaed of this one.

 # THOR: Time-Varying High-dimensional Ordinal Regression